SoftSimu/SymPhas/README.md

 ### Advanced Installation

 When configuring *SymPhas*, providing the variable `COMBINE_SHARED` set to true to the CMake invocation, a shared library called `symphas_all` will be created which **combines all the modules** built for that configuration.
-This is useful when compiling a driver file with `g++`, so that only a single library needs to be provided to the command line.
+This is useful when compiling a driver file with `g++`, so that only a single _SymPhas_ library needs to be provided to the command line.
 The disadvantage is that the compile time will be increased.

 The following is a list of all CMake cache variables used for configuring *SymPhas*.